 Keep in mind that every great scientist had a mentor, someone to help and encourage.
 Ask for as little or much help as you need.

-Sunrise Science Day would not be the same without visits from our community scientists, who spend the day engaging the students in amazing science activities.
+We need Community Science Volunteers!
+Sunrise Science Inquiry Day would not be successful without visits from our community scientists.
+These people spend the day engaging our students in amazing science activities.

 Past participants have included The Physics Bus, TEP, Bio5 Ambassadors, UofA Geologists, Biosphere, just to name a few.

 If you are interested, or want to recommend someone, please fill in the Visiting Scientist Form online – it’ll only take a minute!

 If you would like to volunteer, want to present or recommend a group, or have questions please email Ritu Pandey (e).